Orkneyinga saga: Harald Fairhair and the voyage to the west

 Magnus Barefoot's army in Ireland.
 It has been argued that Magnus's actions in the west form the basis of the saga narrative about the submission of Orkney and Shetland to Harald Fairhair's fleet.

 The next few chapters deal with the creation of the Earldom of Orkney; they are brief and contain much less detail than the later events the saga describes.
-The saga states that Rognvald Eysteinsson Earl Rognvald retains the rule of Møre by the King of Norway, Harald Fairhair.
-Earl Rognvald accompanied the king on an expedition where they conquer the islands of Shetland, called Hjaltland, and Orkney, before they continued on to Scotland, Ireland and the Isle of Man.
-During this campaign Rognvald's son Ivarr was killed and in compensation Harald granted Earl Rognvald to rule over Orkney and Shetland.
+The saga states that Rognvald Eysteinsson ruled the earldom of Møre from the King of Norway, Harald Fairhair.
+Earl Rognvald accompanied the king on an expedition where they conquered the islands of Shetland, called Hjaltland, and Orkney, before they continued on to Scotland, Ireland and the Isle of Man.
+During this campaign Rognvald's son Ivarr was killed and in compensation Harald granted Earl Rognvald rule over Orkney and Shetland.
 Rognvald Earl thereafter returned to Norway, giving these islands to his brother Sigurd Eysteinsson.
 Sigurd had been the forecastleman on Harald's ship and after sailing back east the king "gave Sigurd the title of earl".

 Sigurd "the Mighty" then died in a curious fashion, following a battle with Máel Brigte of Moray.
 Sigurd's son Gurthorm ruled for a single winter after this and died childless.
 Rognvald's son Hallad then inherited the title.
 However, unable to constrain Danish raids on Orkney, he gave up the earldom and returned to Norway, which "everyone thought was a huge joke."